 This anthology, with essays by Riane Eisler, June Singer, and others, considers Goddess myths, current psychological perspectives, and the feminine principle in spirituality today.
 It offers a worldview that integrates intuition, intellect, and feeling.

 The "Lost Gospels" refer to the Dead Sea Scrolls and the Nag Hammadi Library, both discovered in the 1940s.
 The Nag Hammadi Library consists of writings found by two peasants who unearthed clay jars in 1945 in upper Egypt.
-These did not appear in English for 32 years, because the right to publish was contended by scholars, politicians, and antique dealers.
+These did not appear in English for 32 years, because the right to publish was fought over by scholars, politicians and antique dealers.
+The Dead Sea Scrolls, discovered in clay

 A facsimile reprint of the 1889 edition exactly the way Blavatsky wrote it, laying out the path of spiritual development.
 Includes an index and introduction by Boris de Zirkoff.